gbtimmon/ase16GBT/code/8/README.md

 # Implementation of NSGA-II

 ## Abstract
+Homework 8 involves implementing the NSGA-II algorithm using both Binary and Continuous domination methods.
+The goal was to test which one performed better across a selection of DTLZ test problems.
+After running the optimizer over both domination methods using DTLZ 1, 3, 5, and 7 with 2, 4, and 6 objectives along with 10, 20, and 40 decisions, we found that there was not much difference in performance between binary and continuous domination tactics.
+This goes against our hypothesis that continuous domination would out perform binary domination as the number of objectives increased in each problem space.
+In the future we think that significantly increasing the objective space may lead to more significantly different solutions as binary domination will struggle to produce valuable results across so many objectives.

 ## Introduction
 In this section of Homework the goal was to implement our own version of NSGA-II using knowledge from lectures and implement it